rabbitmq/rabbitmq-website/site/release-notes/README-3.4.0.txt

 .net client
 -----------
 enhancements
-26208 add APIs to make methods easier to use in nowait mode 26324 introduce an interface for ConnectionFactory 26334 set up stream timeouts as early as possible (thanks to John Oliver)
+26130 automatic connection recovery similar to that of the Java client 26208 add APIs to make methods easier to use in nowait mode 26324 introduce an interface for ConnectionFactory 26334 set up stream timeouts as early as possible (thanks to John Oliver)